mebauer/duckdb-fema-nfip/README.md

 # 1. Introduction
 The [National Flood Insurance Program](https://www.fema.gov/flood-insurance) (NFIP) is managed by [FEMA](https://www.fema.gov/) and provides flood insurance to mitigate the socio-economic impacts of floods.
 In 2019, FEMA [released](https://www.fema.gov/press-release/20230425/fema-publishes-nfip-claims-and-policy-data) two datasets on [OpenFEMA](https://www.fema.gov/about/reports-and-data/openfema) related to the NFIP to promote transparency, reduce complexity for public data requests, and to improve how the agency’s stakeholders interact with and understand the NFIP:

-1) [NFIP Redacted Policies](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-policies-v2): This dataset provides details on NFIP policy transactions.
+1) [NFIP Redacted Policies](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-policies-v2): Provides details on NFIP policy transactions.
-2) [NFIP Redacted Claims](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2): This dataset represents more than 2,000,000 claims transactions.
+2) [NFIP Redacted Claims](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2): Represents more than 2,000,000 NFIP claims transactions.

 With over 69 million policies and 2.7 million claims transactions as of May 14, 2025, this is one of the largest openly available insurance datasets in the United States and possibly the world.
 This project examines both the NFIP Redacted Claims and Policies datasets, but more importantly, demonstrates how to query and manipulate the data with ease.